-George Floyd death: Minneapolis city council pledges to disband police department
+George Floyd death: Minneapolis City Council pledges to disband police department

 Sleepy Joe Biden and the Radical Left Democrats want to “DEFUND THE POLICE”.
 I want great and well paid LAW ENFORCEMENT.
 I want LAW & ORDER!— Donald J. Trump (@realDonaldTrump) June 7, 2020

-Republican senator Mitt Romney was among those who joined the protests at the weekend.
-The former Republican presidential nominee was the only member of Mr Trump’s party to vote to impeach the president in the senate in January.
-Former secretary of state Colin Powell also criticised the president on Sunday, stating that he would not vote for him in November’s election and asserting that Mr Trump had “drifted away” from the constitution in his threat to deploy the military to quell protests.
+Utah senator Mitt Romney was among those who joined the protests at the weekend.
+The former Republican presidential nominee was the only member of Donald Trump’s party to vote to impeach the president in the Senate in January.

-Addressing demonstrators this weekend in Washington, Ms Bowser urged people to vote Mr Trump out of office in November’s presidential election.
+Former secretary of state Colin Powell also criticised the president on Sunday, stating he would not vote for him in November’s election and asserting that Mr Trump had “drifted away” from the constitution in his threat to deploy the military to quell protests.

-Mr Trump, who spent the weekend at the White House, retweeted an earlier post denouncing the mayor as “grossly incompetent,” claiming there was a “much smaller crowd in DC than anticipated,” for the demonstration.
+Mr Trump, who spent the weekend at the White House, retweeted an earlier post denouncing the mayor as “grossly incompetent” and claimed there was a “much smaller crowd in DC than anticipated” for the demonstration.

 As protests have rocked the US capital, a clash over control of the city’s streets has broken out between Ms Bowser, who controls Washington’s police force, and the Trump administration, which has significant federal power over the capital’s public space.

-“Sleepy Joe Biden and the Radical Left Democrats want to “DEFUND THE POLICE”.
+“Sleepy Joe Biden and the Radical Left Democrats want to ‘DEFUND THE POLICE’.
 I want great and well paid LAW ENFORCEMENT.
-I want LAW & ORDER!” he wrote in a separate tweet.
+I want LAW & ORDER!” he said in a tweet.

 Elsewhere across the country, some of the biggest rallies of recent days took place.